mwganson/Editor_Assistant/README.md

 ### Replace
 Replace the currently selected text in the current editor with the text in the Replace Edit, and then toggle the Find next button.
 Note: there need not be a previous find success.
 Whatever is currently selected gets replaced.
 There is no Undo for this at this time.
 Close without saving and reopen your document if you make a mistake.
 Use with caution!
 ### Replace all
 Replace all occurrences of the text in the Find Edit with the text in the Replace Edit.
 If Replace Edit is empty, then the occurrences are simply deleted.
 This now (as of v1.11) respects the Match case checkbox state.
-(But still ignores Match word checkbox state.)
+It is incompatible with the Whole word checkbox checked state, and is therefore disabled when that checkbox is checked.
 There is no Undo for this.
 Use with caution!
 ### Goto line
 Enter a line number and press enter to go that line in the current editor.
 Watch the toast area for any messages.
 ### Indent